ToxicFrog/doom-mods/gzap/doc/design/protocol.md

 # GZAP Protocol

-This file documents the IPC protocol used to communicate between gzDoom and Archipelago.
+This file documents the IPC protocol used to communicate between UZDoom and Archipelago.
 It's used in two places:
-- unidirectionally, when gzDoom produces a logic file that AP reads to prepare the randomizer;
+- unidirectionally, when UZDoom produces a logic file that AP reads to prepare the randomizer;
-- and bidirectionally, during actual play, for gzDoom to tell AP what checks you're finding and for AP to tell gzDoom what items you're receiving.
+- and bidirectionally, during actual play, for UZDoom to tell AP what checks you're finding and for AP to tell UZDoom what items you're receiving.

 The outgoing (GZ->AP) and incoming (AP->GZ) sides use entirely different formats, so they are documented separately.